Surah Qalam Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

 In Surah Al-Qalam (68:16), after the long and detailed list of the blameworthy characteristics of the arrogant disbeliever, a final and humiliating punishment is promised.
+“We will brand him on the snout.”
 The commentators explain that this is a promise of an ultimate and permanent disgrace.
 The “snout” is a contemptuous reference to his nose or his face, the very symbol of his pride.
 The verse is a promise that on the Day of Judgment (or some say, in the Battle of Badr), a clear and permanent “brand” of humiliation will be placed upon his face, marking him forever as a disgraced enemy of God.

 Thematic Context